PireIre/ToDoList---Java/README.md

 This is a text based user interface application.

-It allows user to create a Task by:
+It allows user to create a ToDoApp.Task by:
 * Giving name of a title
 * Assigning it to a project
 * Selecting a Due Date for the task

-User is also able to edit a Task:
+User is also able to edit a ToDoApp.Task:
 * Update name/project/due Date
 * Removing the task from the list
 * Marking task as done